 He has joined the Opéra National de Lorraine numerous times, including for the title role of Idomeneo, Giasone in Cherubini’s Medea, Don Jose in Carmen, Jack in Gerald Barry’s The Importance of Being Earnest, Lysander in A Midsummer Night’s Dream, Guido Bardi in Eine florentinische Tragödie, Lechmere in Owen Wingrave, Tamino in Die Zauberflöte, and the title role of Candide.
-He is a frequent leading presence with Houston Grand Opera and has joined the company previously for Alfredo in La traviata, Don Jose in Carmen, Pinkerton in Madama Butterfly, Froh in Das Rheingold, Cavaradossi in Tosca, Fredrik Egerman in A Little Night Music, Camille in Die lustige Witwe, Janek in The Makropolous Case, Tamino in Die Zauberflöte, Captain Vere in Billy Budd, and Nemorino in L’elisir d’amore.
-Acclaimed for his performances of contemporary works, he also created the roles of Nico in Lysistrata and Laurie in Little Women (released on the Ondine label and broadcast on PBS), both by Mark Adamo, and Charles II in Floyd’s Prince of Players and Ulises in Catan’s Salsipuedes in addition to singing Arcadio in the composer’s Florencia en el Amazonas with the company.
-He made his Metropolitan Opera debut as Rodrigo in a new production of Otello and has also joined the company previously for its production of Elektra.
+He is a frequent leading presence with Houston Grand Opera and has joined the company previously for Alfredo in La traviata, Don Jose in Carmen, Pinkerton in Madama Butterfly, Froh in Das Rheingold, Cavaradossi in Carmen, Fredrik Egerman in A Little Night Music, Camille in Die lustige Witwe, Janek in The Makropolous Case, Tamino in Die Zauberflöte, Captain Vere in Billy Budd, and Nemorino in L’elisir d’amore.
+Acclaimed for his performances of contemporary works, he recently triumphed as Chairman Mao in Adams’ Nixon in China with the company, following his debut of the role with San Diego Opera.
+He also created the roles of Nico in Lysistrata and Laurie in Little Women (released on the Ondine label and broadcast on PBS), both by Mark Adamo, and Charles II in Floyd’s Prince of Players and Ulises in Catan’s Salsipuedes in addition to singing Arcadio in the composer’s Florencia en el Amazonas, all with Houston Grand Opera as well.
+He made his Metropolitan Opera debut as Roderigo in a the debut of the current production of Otello and has also joined the company for its productions of Elektra and Cyrano de Bergerac.